EscVM/RAMS/README.md

 </p>

 # 1.0 Getting Started with the Installation
-Python3 and Tensorflow 2.x are required required and should be installed on the host machine following the [official guide](https://www.tensorflow.org/install).
+Python3 and Tensorflow 2.x are required and should be installed on the host machine following the [official guide](https://www.tensorflow.org/install).

 1. Clone this repository